Why Dark Chocolate is Good for You: 5 Health Benefits + 5 Tips

 Dark chocolate is healthy because it contains a variety of nutrients.
 Some of the most important nutrients in the treat are iron, magnesium, potassium, zinc, copper and various antioxidants.

-Potassium regulates water-electrolyte balance in the body and is important for heart function.
+Potassium regulates the water-electrolyte balance in the body and is important for heart function.
 Blood formation, as well as nervous system function, are enhanced by copper, while antioxidants protect cells from oxidative stress, preventing heart disease, cancer and other degenerative diseases.

 In addition, dark chocolate contains vitamin A, vitamin B2 (riboflavin), vitamin B3 (niacin) and vitamin E. These vitamins help the body regenerate and produce new cells.
 They also support your body while breaking down toxins.